-Supposedly the home to Lawrence of Arabia, this Nabatean structure has partly crumbled but is still an interesting stop.
+Supposedly the home of Lawrence of Arabia, this Nabatean structure has partly crumbled but is still an interesting stop.
 It is where he apparently kept weapons during the Great Arab Revolution.
 There’s a great tea stop here, cute kittens and a wonderful viewpoint from the adjacent rock face.

-8. Abu Khashaba canyon
+Abu Khashaba Canyon

 Um Frouth Arch

 I haven’t mentioned one of my favourite parts of the day (and any day after all).. but lunch was pretty special.

-Our guide pulled the jeep up alongside a towering rock face and lay out a blanket so we could shelter from the sun.
+Mid-way through the day, our guide pulled the jeep up alongside a towering rock face and lay out a blanket so we could shelter from the sun.
 By this point, it was probably 36 Celsius.
 He rustled up a delicious salad and tomato stew on a small fire he made right next to us.
 Unexpectedly delicious and simple.
 One of my favourite moments from the whole Jordan adventure.